ke7haav/merkleTreeWhitelistAirdrop/README.md

 - The Merkle root is immutable after deployment.
 That keeps the contract simple, but it also means the whitelist cannot be updated later.
 - There is no admin recovery function or unclaimed token sweep in this version.
-- The whitelist data in the demo script is hardcoded for simplicity.
+- The hardcoded script is useful for fast demos, but the CSV-based script is closer to how assignment data would usually be prepared.
 - This implementation assumes the airdrop contract is pre-funded with enough ERC20 tokens before claims begin.
 - The project is intentionally minimal and does not include a frontend or deployment pipeline.